A Statistical Test for Comparing the Linkage and Admixture Model Based on Central Limit Theorems: Introduction

-Both the Linkage Model \citep{falush2003} and the Admixture Model (e.g. \cite{alexander2009fast}) are widely used to explain the genetic data of individuals.
-They are similar in that both assume that genetic data can be described by the ancestry proportions $q$ of an individual from $K$ ancestral populations and the allele frequencies in these populations.
-However, the Linkage Model additionally incorporates the distance between loci through a Hidden Markov Model (HMM).
-Furthermore, in the Linkage Model, there exists a parameter $r$, which can be interpreted as the number of generations since an admixture event \citep{falush2003}.
-As a result, \cite{falush2003} formulated the Linkage Model as a Hidden Markov Model (HMM).
+The Linkage Model \citep{falush2003} is widely used to explain the genetic data of individuals.
+It assumes that genetic data can be described by the ancestry proportions $q$ of an individual from $K$ ancestral populations and the allele frequencies in these populations.
+Furthermore, there exists a parameter $r$, which can be interpreted as the number of generations since an admixture event.
+The genetic distance between loci is also considered by using a Hidden Markov Model (HMM).
 The Admixture Model can be seen as a special case of the Linkage Model with $r = \infty$, i.e. the data is assumed to be independent across markers.

-A natural question that arises is which model fits a given dataset better.
-This leads to a nested model selection problem as described by \cite{anderson2004model}.
-In our case, we consider the statistical hypothesis test:
+A natural question that arises is which model, the Admixture Model or the Linkage Model, fits a given dataset better.
+This leads to a nested model selection problem as described by e.g. \cite{anderson2004model}.
+In our case, we consider the statistical hypothesis test

-This is a classical nested test problem, for which asymptotic theory exists \citep{wilks1938large}.
-However, the test is only valid as an asymptotic level-$\alpha$ test if the MLEs for both ancestry and $r$ are asymptotically normally distributed under the Linkage Model.
-Establishing asymptotic normality requires results from the theory of HMMs.
+This is a classical test problem, for which asymptotic theory exists \citep{wilks1938large}.
+However, the test is only valid as an asymptotic level-$\alpha$ test if the MLEs for both ancestry $q$ and $r$ are asymptotically normally distributed under the Linkage Model.
+Proving asymptotic normality requires results from the theory of HMMs.

-Consistency of MLEs in HMMs with finite state and observation spaces has been addressed in foundational work by \cite{baum1966statistical} and \cite{petrie1969probabilistic}.
+Consistency of Maximum-Likelihood Estimators (MLEs) in HMMs with finite state and observation spaces has been addressed in foundational work by \cite{baum1966statistical} and \cite{petrie1969probabilistic}.
 More recent work has relaxed several of the original assumptions, e.g., \citep{leroux1992maximum, douc2004asymptotic, douc2011consistency, genon2006leroux, le2000basic, le2000exponential}, but these results assume time-homogeneous Markov chains.
 Central limit theorems for MLEs in HMMs have also been developed \citep{bickel1998asymptotic, douc2004asymptotic, jensen1999asymptotic, brouste2010asymptotic}.
 Overviews of the statistical theory of HMMs can be found in \cite{ephraim2002hidden, cappé2005inference}.
-However, the specific case of a time-inhomogeneous Markov chain that maintains the same stationary distribution across all time points—as occurs in the Linkage Model when $q$ is the initial distribution—has not yet been studied.
+However, the specific case of a time-inhomogeneous Markov chain that maintains the same stationary distribution for the hidden chain across all time points - as occurs in the Linkage Model when $q$ is the initial distribution - has not yet been studied.